 The access to the shack is open to all licensed amateurs respecting the internal rule : to provide a valid amateur license, know how to use the equipment at disposal (you will be trained), confirming all QSO by QSL, and update the logbook.
 A station log must also be filled because the equipment has sometimes suffered of intense use.

 Today, if you want to operate from 4U1ITU, contact simply the radio club manager by e-mail or searching the ITU phone number in the yellow pages.
 If you want to use the station during a contest, Luc, I1YRL, one of his QSL manager, could tell you that there is a waiting list exceeding 6 months.
 In all cases, have fun at 4U1ITU !

-Iin watching the first space missions at TV, and the news showing the equipment used by NASA to communicate with satellites and soon with the crews on orbit around Earth, it was the opportunity for some radio amateurs to experiment the first equipments dedicated to space communication.
+In watching the first space missions at TV and the equipment used by NASA to communicate with satellites and soon with the crews on orbit around Earth, it was the opportunity for some radio amateurs to experiment the first equipments dedicated to space communication.

 This principle was applied successfully to several ham satellites such AMSAT OSCAR and Radiosputnik launched from the years 1960s, some of them sending HF beacons or CW telemetry signals in mode A, downlink on 29 MHz (towards the Earth) and even on 20 or 21 MHz.

 But working in this way is not without drawbacks and at daytime amateurs quickly discovered that the transponders of these satellites were affected by the F2-layer ionization during the periods of high solar activity.
 HF was thus not the panacea to work by satellite and they soon went up in frequencies, using in a first time VHF and UHF bands where commercial products were still easy to find and not too expensive.